flink-extended/ai-flow/docs/content/deployment/deploying_notification_server.md

 ## Starting Notification Server

-In this section, we will show you how to use the default configuration to start an AIFlow server.
+In this section, we will show you how to use the default configuration to start an Notification server.

 ### Generate default configuration